lyket-dev/lyket-like-buttons-plugin/README.txt

 = Do I need to register? =

-To use Lyket you need to signup on [the official page](https://app.lyket.dev/signup), and copy your API key in WordPress.
+Yes, to use Lyket you need to signup on [the official page](https://app.lyket.dev/signup), and copy your API key in Lyket's plugin settings in WordPress.

 = Can I suggest any changes or report bugs? =

 Of course!
 Feel free to write to our [support](mailto:lyket.dev@gmail.com)

 == Changelog ==

-Changes are thoroughly documented on [the official repo](https://github.com/lyket-dev/lyket/blob/master/CHANGELOG.md)
+Changes are thoroughly documented on [the official repo of the project](https://github.com/lyket-dev/lyket/blob/master/CHANGELOG.md)